 Citizens Advice Cornwall is an independent charity and a member of the Citizens Advice Service.

 We offer free, independent, confidential and impartial advice to individuals on their rights and responsibilities.
 As an organization we value diversity, promote equality and challenge discrimination.
-You can find us at 10 main offices and 10 outreaches across the Cornwall – click here or on ‘Getting Advice’ in the menu above to find details.
+You can find us at nine main offices and at outreaches across the Cornwall and on the Isles of Scilly – click here or on ‘Getting Advice’ in the menu above to find details.

 Our twin aims are to provide the advice people need for the problems that they face, and also to improve the policies and practices that impact on people’s lives, bringing issues and concerns which are common to large numbers of people to the attention of local and national government.
 To find out more about our past and ongoing campaigns, click here or on ‘Campaigns’ in the menu above.

 Our general advice service is the bedrock activity of Citizens Advice Cornwall and is powered by our volunteers.
 This is delivered across Cornwall through our text and call back service and our local offices and outreach facilities.
 Each of our offices offers telephone advice, face to face Gateway assessment interviews and where needed face to face advice.

 We also have a number of small specialist teams developed with partners to add value to their activities and to extend our services to a wider range of clients.

 During the period 2014-2015 we were contacted by 16,000 clients.
 As part of our advice and guidance we helped clients gain £1,144,176 in one-off welfare benefit awards, a further £10,814,287 in on-going benefit awards, and we helped clients write off £4,199,795 of unmanageable debt.